 This one’s perfect for online businesses and sellers.
 This package allows the user to connect up to 200 profiles, and share 500 posts a day.
 The user can schedule up to 5000 posts.
 Over 20 team members can be invited to work on the account.
 But it is a little too much – especially when you are not looking to post excessively and on such a large scale!

-Update: SocialPilot is GDPR ready and if you want to know more about the significant changes they have made you can visit their website.
+Update: SocialPilot is GDPR and CCPA ready and if you want to know more about the significant changes they have made you can visit their website.
 It has a detailed overview of how to manage the rights of your data subjects, privacy impact assessment, the obligation of processors and other details.

 Buffer is one of the most popular tools to schedule, publish and analyze posts on social media.
 Every marketer – irrespective of work experience and expertise – has tried his or her hand at this tool.
 Buffer integrates with Facebook, Twitter, LinkedIn, Google Plus, Instagram, and Pinterest.

 Now that we have discussed the features that SocialPilot has to offer, let us do a comparative analysis of how good (or bad) Buffer is.